Skip to main content

 Generalized Anxiety Disorder Causes

-According to various sources, Generalized Anxiety Disorder is included in inherited psychological disorders; as a matter of fact, most psychological disorders run in the family.
-Therefore, someone whose parents, grandparents, or even uncle/aunt has once suffered from GAD have a big possibility to suffer from GAD.
-Though the biggest possibility is still the fact that GAD runs in families, yet, environment and lifestyle or stress are also considered as factors that cause this disorder.
+According to various sources, Generalized Anxiety Disorder is considered an inherited psychological disorder; in fact, most psychological disorders run in families.
+Therefore, someone whose parents, grandparents, or even uncle or aunt have suffered from GAD has a high possibility of suffering from GAD.
+Although the greatest likelihood is that GAD runs in families, environmental factors, lifestyle, and stress are also considered contributors to this disorder.

 Generalized Anxiety Disorder Diagnosis